cerner/beadledom/README.md

 ## Releasing

-Depending on the need for the release, every month or earlier the beadledom committer team reviews contributions in master that have not been released.
+Depending on the need for the release, every month or earlier the beadledom committer team reviews contributions in main that have not been released.
 The committer team then takes a quick vote on if a release of master should be made.
 If 2/3 of the committers agree on the release a release is cut.

 To release Beadledom please follow our [releasing documentation][releasing_guidelines].